Listeria Monocytogenes: Understanding the enemy and plotting the defenses

 In general, the following applies to factory cleaning:

-Step 1: Use water to remove gross, loose material such as meat.
+Step 1: Remove gross, loose material such as meat.
 “The cleaning step is important because it removes organic matter from processing surfaces (Chasseignaux et al. 2001; Thevenot et al.2005b).
 Besides harbouring bacterium, organic matter can reduce the efficiency of disinfectants [such as quaternary ammonium compounds (QACs)] or prevent disinfectants from reaching bacterium at the recommended concentrations (Gibson et al. 1999).
 Furthermore, Taormina and Beuchat (2002) showed that L. monocytogenes strains that were exposed to cleaning solutions which did not affect cell viability were more sensitive to subsequent treatment with sanitizing chemicals.”
 (Thévenot, et al.; 2006)

 In measuring results from last year June in the poultry industry Warnick Biersteker from Lionels Veterinary Supplies have demonstrated the superiority of a process where this step is performed without water.